intel/document-automation/README.md

 export NO_PROXY=<your original NO_PROXY>,haystack-api
 ```

-Define an environment variable that will store the workspace path, this can be an existing directory or one to be created in further steps.
+Define an environment variable that will store the workspace path named `NFS_DIR`, this can be an existing directory or one to be created in further steps.
 This ENVVAR will be used for all the commands executed using absolute paths.

 ```
-export WORKSPACE=/mydisk/mtw/work
+export NFS_DIR=/mydisk/mtw/work
 ```

 ### Set Up Work Directories on NFS and Local Disk of Head Node